ticketmaster-api/ticketmaster-api.github.io/partners/list/12_Loyal_Tree.md

   - certified

 tile_logo: "loyaltree-logo.png"
-tile_description: "LoyalTree is a guest intelligence software platform that deeply integrates into a venue and allows for big data capture of exact guest behaviors (attendance, history, itemized purchases, LTV, etc.) without the need for any new hardware.
+tile_description: "LoyalTree is a guest intelligence software platform that deeply integrates into a venue and allows for big data capture of exact guest behaviors (attendance, history, itemized purchases, LTV, etc.) without the need for any new hardware."
 ---